mullvad/win-split-tunnel/leaktest/README.md

 When redirecting binds, one has to be mindful about attempted binds towards localhost.
 These binds must not be redirected because it would expose local services on the LAN.

 `leaktest st6`

+### `st7`

+Evaluate whether existing child processes become excluded with their parent.

+Again, because processes are likely to share data with their children, it makes sense that any existing child processes become excluded with their parent.

+`leaktest st7`